ArthurBoucard/Need4Stek/README.md

 # Need4Stek
+Epitech project
-Algorithme which pilots a car in C
+Algorithme which pilots (with the software CoppeliaSim) a car in C